-El Colegio de Panamá is an educational institution founded in Panama City in 2007 and is located in Costa Sur.
-El Colegio de Panamá was born out of the need for an educational center with an innovative and transformative vision of learning.
+El Colegio de Panamá is an educational institution founded in Panama City in 2007 and is in San Francisco (Preschool) and in Costa Sur (Primary-Middle School-Highschool).
+The Colegio de Panamá was born out of the need for an educational center with an innovative and transformative vision of learning.